Stochastic Gradient MCMC for Nonlinear State Space Models: Additional Experiments

-We first present the stochastic gradient bias when using PaRIS with the LGSSM data.
+We first present the stochastic gradient bias when using other particle filtering methods and when varying the parameters with the LGSSM data.
 We then present additional SGLD results on synthetic data for the LGSSM in higher dimensions, the SVM and the GARCH models.
 We finally present some additional details for the SGLD experiment on the EUR-US exchange rate data.